dm9gp/Colpitts-PCB/README.md

 other frequencies can be indeed obtained without changing other components.
 It is best practice that C1 and C2+Cn are in a ratio of 1:10 or 3:10.

+C6 removes the DC component of the output of the curcuit, after C6 the wave oscillates with values higher and lower around the 0V line on the oscilliscope, before C6 the same sine wave oscillates around a value that is below or above the 0V line, it is DC offset.

+Without C7 the oscillator does not work.
+I tested values higher than 1µF, these did not change the shape of the sine wave.
+I got the best results in terms of shape of curve with values between 20pF and 100pF.

 I used for R1 100kΩ and R2 100kΩ but they could be substituted with a 200kΩ Resistor;
 the board allows flexibilty to play with different values for the voltage divider;
 for example a total value for R1+R2 of 15kΩ with R3 5.6kΩ should work too with an R4 of 68Ω.